Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/stochasticity/index.md

 ## Addressing the Stochasticity Issue

-While complete elimination of stochasticity may not always be desirable or possible, several approaches can help mitigate the impact of stochasticity in machine learning models:
+While complete elimination of stochasticity may not always be desirable or even possible, several approaches can help mitigate the impact of stochasticity in machine learning models:

 1. **Seed Initialization**: Setting a fixed random seed at the beginning of the training process can ensure reproducibility.
 By using the same seed across different runs, the model's initialization and other stochastic processes can be controlled, resulting in consistent outcomes.